temporalio/reference-app-orders-go/docs/run-temporal-cloud.md

 ### Next Steps

 Setup is now complete.
-You have started the Temporal Service, the OMS Workers, the OMS API Services, and the web application you'll use to interact with the OMS.
+You have started the Temporal Service, the OMS Workers, the OMS API Servers, and the web application you'll use to interact with the OMS.

 Continue by following the instructions for [processing a basic